conda/conda/docs/source/dev-guide/deep-dive-install.md

 implements the logic behind `conda create`, `conda install`, `conda update` and `conda remove`.
 In essence, they all deal with the same task: changing which packages are present in an environment.
-If you go and read that function, you will see there are several lines of code handling diverse situations (new environments, clones, etc) before we arrive to the next section.
+If you go and read that function, you will see there are several lines of code handling diverse situations (new environments, clones, etc.) before we arrive to the next section.
 We will not discuss them here, but feel free to explore [that section][conda_cli_install_presolve_logic].
 It's mostly ensuring that the destination prefix exists, whether we are creating a new environment and massaging some command-line flags that would allow us to skip the solver (e.g. `--clone`).